 So, was it all in vain?
 I believe that the answer is ``No''.
 In a sense, this part of the paper ``demystifies'' its main body, because it more closely follows my original pattern of thinking.
 If you think that the new argument is too ``magical'', then, probably, this part of the paper is for you.
 What follows is, at least in my opinion, a very intuitive line of thinking.
 And in the end, we will be just one simple, but brilliant observation away from the much simpler final version of the argument.

 The credit for this observation goes to an anonymous reviewer from MFCS 2020 conference.
-In short, and very paraphrased, they said ``Aren't you essentially proving that $\dfrac{\sum \A\B}{\poly(a, b)}$ describes a field?
-You can prove this in two sentences through standard results about field extensions''.
-When pointed out, it sounds very simple, but, funnily enough, I never considered thinking about the equivalence between algebraic expressions $\dfrac{\sum \A\B}{\sum \A\B}$ and $\dfrac{\sum \A\B}{\poly(a, b)}$ in such a way before!
+In short, and very paraphrased, they said ``You are essentially proving that $\dfrac{\sum \A\B}{\poly(a, b)}$ describes a field, aren't you?
+You can prove this in two sentences by using standard results about field extensions''.
+When pointed out, it sounds very simple, but, funnily enough, I have never considered thinking about the equivalence between algebraic expressions $\dfrac{\sum \A\B}{\sum \A\B}$ and $\dfrac{\sum \A\B}{\poly(a, b)}$ in such a way before!

 So, in the end, you can see the following part of the paper as both an explanation for more ``magical'' part of the final argument, and as a story with a ``plot twist'' that almost everything I did was unnecessary.
-Personally, I think that knowing the twist only makes it more exciting.
+Personally, I think that knowing the twist only makes it more interesting to observe.

+On the other hand, this part of the paper has absolutely no new results that are not proved in the main body of the text.
+Hence, if you neither find abstract algebraic arguments too ``magical'' nor are interested in the ``history'' of the main results, you may safely skip it.

-\section{Subsets of \texorpdfstring{$a^*b^*$}{a*b*} through algebraic expressions}
+\section{Subsets of \texorpdfstring{$a^*b^*$}{a*b*} through Algebraic Expressions}

-\subsection{Algebraic expressions}
+\subsection{Algebraic Expressions}

 Let us define the meaning of words ``Laurent series $f$ match algebraic expression $F$''.